tekknolagi/tekknolagi.github.com/_posts/2025-06-23-travel-notes-pldi-seoul.md

 stone-and-timber village.

 As I departed for the train, I also wandered into the night market on Donhwamun-ro 11-gil, which was packed and also looked excellent.
+It had tables and seating, giving it a very different feel than Myeong-dong.
 Pity I had already eaten... this looked like *the* place to be.

 Until next time, South Korea!